 Recipes not tested with other pressure cooker brands

-America’s Test Kitchen is at it again, this time, combining the popular Mediterranean diet with the also popular Instant Pot to provide home cooks with convenient, delicious meals.
-For those in a time crunch, the majority of the recipes can be made in under one hour, and for those watching their calories, all 95 recipes have full nutritional information provided.
-If you’re new to using an Instant Pot, the introduction section covers the basics—so you’ll be set up for success.
-Recipes like Lamb Meatballs with Pickled Onions, Couscous, and Tahini, and Spiced Rice Pilaf with Pomegranate and Sweet Potatoes will keep you coming back to this book (and your Instant Pot) time and time again.
+America’s Test Kitchen is at it again, this time combining the popular Mediterranean diet with the also popular Instant Pot to provide home cooks with convenient, delicious meals.
+For those in a time crunch, the majority of recipes can be made in under one hour, and each of the 95 recipes have full nutritional information provided.
+If you’re new to using an Instant Pot, the introduction section covers the basics, so you’ll be set up for success.
+Recipes including lamb meatballs with pickled onions, couscous and tahini, and spiced rice pilaf with pomegranate and sweet potatoes will keep you coming back to this book—and your Instant Pot—time and time again.

 Clean produce information